justmoon/node-bitcoin-p2p/README.md

 The official client contains the node, wallet, GUI and miner.
 This library only contains the node, i.e. the P2P part of Bitcoin.
-Its intended use is as a server component to allow lighter clients (real-time) access to the data in the block chain.
+Its intended use is as a server component to give lighter clients access to the data in the block chain (in real-time.)

 # Usage